 The Loomis Sayles Emerging Markets Debt Local Currency strategy is primarily invested in local currencies of emerging market countries and debt securities of issuers having their registered offices in emerging market countries or exercising a preponderant part of their activities in emerging market countries.
-The strategy is benchmarked against the JPMorgan Global Bond Index - Emerging Markets (GBI-EM) Global Diversified Index Unhedged USD.
 Portfolios in this strategy can hold government bonds, bonds of quasi-government entities, securities of international agencies, corporate bonds, structured products, credit-linked notes, currency-linked notes, and mortgage- and asset-backed securities.
 Local currency emerging markets portfolios are well diversified and typically hold issues from over 30 different countries and 20 currencies.
 The portfolios in this product have the ability to express views on broad market exposure through derivatives - inclusive of options, forwards, futures, and swap contracts.

 The portfolios in these strategies are actively managed and use a research-driven approach in selecting securities.
 The portfolio construction process is the result of top-down macroeconomic analysis, combined with research-driven, bottom-up selection of specific issuers.
 Portfolios are teammanaged and investment decisions are research-based.
 Our sovereign research universe currently comprises over 60 emerging markets countries.
 Our research and decision processes are designed to identify undervalued securities across all of the relevant risk factor dimensions including country, currency, specific credit, duration and yield curve.
-All positions are monitored for risk efficiency and broad portfolio diversification is maintained to limit specific issue, industry, and sector risks.
+All positions are monitored for risk efficiency and broad portfolio diversification is maintained to limit specific issuer, industry, and sector risks.